And well, let me take a cigar out of my court meeting.

 That's not what he means.

-What it gives everybody some stash.
+It gives everybody some stash.

-That's what you think is given, okay.
+That's what you think is given some.

-Well, then you know what he's doing.
+Well, then you know what he's doing?

-I'll bet you a lot of people think that everybody has a shot equals shot at working at making something of themselves with a career.
+I just wanted to put it out there as a think piece because I just wonder how many people, when they hear Obama say everybody's got a shot, I'll bet you a lot of people think that everybody has a shot equal shot at working, at making something of themselves with a career.

 Interesting.